oddgoo/bird-rpg/README.md

 - Read Message History

 ## TODO and Ideas
-- move help to web and categorise it
 - study grows garden:
 - Brood all (number) - random command
 - aliases / clear confusion between add and build